Accessible Customer Service - Policy

 The University will not charge an admission fee for support persons accompanying a person with a disability.
 This Policy will be posted (1) on the University’s accessibility website and (2) included in information where admission fees are published.

 When support persons are required (e.g., sign language interpreters, real-time captioners, attendants) for University sponsored meetings, consultations or events, University units will work to facilitate payment arrangements for support persons.

 The University will communicate with persons with disabilities in ways that take into account their disability.
 This means employees will communicate in a means that enables persons with disabilities to communicate effectively for purposes of using, receiving and requesting University goods, services and facilities.

 The University will train staff who communicate with individuals wishing to access University goods and services on how to interact and communicate with persons with various types of disabilities.

-5. Feedback process
+5. Feedback process and accessible formats

 The ultimate goal of this Policy is to meet goods and service delivery expectations while responding to the requests of individuals with disabilities.
 Comments on how well the University is meeting those expectations are welcome and appreciated.